duhrer/duhrer.github.io/_posts/projects/2025-10-15-pico-launchpad-tonnetz.md

 desk, so I also came up with the idea of "skewing" the diagram a bit to align it with a grid controller.

 I translated the diagram into MIDI notes, and remapped the controller pad by pad using a lookup table.
-It worked well enough, especially for a sketch.
+It worked well enough, especially for a sketch:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/T1XDlb1hsXg?si=e9zprahJmXbnKets" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-## Four Years Later
+## Five Years Later

 After reviving other similar Launchpad projects, I was looking for another that was both easy with the tools I have, and fun to reconsider.
 I settled on the